marklchaves/shortcuts/README.md

 ## Motivation

-We need to share links all the time.
-This PWA will help save you time if are tired of:
+This PWA will save you time.
+Use Shorties instead of:

 1. Bringing up a browser, typing in a URL, and waiting for the page to load just to copy the link.
 2. Brining up a browser, opening up the bookmarks manager, searching for a bookmark and hoping it's in there, then finally copying the link of the bookmark.